zappa/Zappa/README.md

        ]
 ```

 [SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) is also pulling messages from a stream.
-At this time, [only "Standard" queues can trigger lambda events, not "FIFO" queues](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html).
-Read the AWS Documentation carefully since Lambda calls the SQS DeleteMessage API on your behalf once your function completes successfully.
+Read the [AWS Documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) carefully since Lambda calls the SQS DeleteMessage API on your behalf once your function completes successfully.
+By default, if your function encounters an error while processing a batch, all messages in that batch become visible in the queue again.

 ```javascript
        "events": [